FOR ATTORNEYS, TRUSTEES AND U. S. TRUSTEE ONLY

-Filings completed by the Filing Agent will appear on the docket as if the Registered User completed the filing.
-However, the Registered User may view filing activity for each Filing Agent under Utilities > View Your Transaction Log.
+An ECF User who is an attorney, trustee or U. S. Trustee may authorize and designate one or more individuals as a Filing Agent to e-file on his/her behalf.
+Filings completed by the Filing Agent will appear on the docket as if the ECF User completed the filing.
+However, filing activity for each Filing Agent may be viewed by the ECF User under Utilities > View Your Transaction Log.

-Once associated with a CM/ECF account, a Filing Agent’s filing permissions will mirror that of the Registered User with one exception—restricted documents.
-Documents restricted from public access, such as Official Form 121 (Statement About Your Social Security Numbers), cannot be filed in CM/ECF under a Filing Agent’s login at this time.
+A Filing Agent’s filing permissions will mirror that of the Registered User with one exception—restricted documents.
+Documents restricted from public access, such as Official Form 121 (Statement About Your Social Security Numbers), cannot be filed by a Filing Agent at this time.

 Federal Rule of Civil Procedure 11 and Federal Rule of Bankruptcy Procedure 9011 will apply to documents filed by the Filing Agent.